Switching up the flow as we add the prefix

 - Hurricane of Puns: The opening song wait, no, actually, the entire show.
 If you played a drinking game where you took a shot every time there was a pun, you'd be wasted by the end.

-- Intercourse with You: "All You Wanna Do"'s chorus has "please me, squeeze me, birds and the bees me".
+- Intercourse with You: The chorus of "All You Wanna Do" has "Please me, squeeze me, birds and the bees me".

 - Ironic Echo:

-- Jerk with a Heart of Gold: Anne Boleyn is portrayed as the most flawed of the queens, being self-centered, reckless, and sometimes very rude, but she's not a bad person.
+- Jerk with a Heart of Gold: Anne Boleyn is portrayed as the most flawed of the queens.
+She's self-centered, reckless, and sometimes very rude but she's not a bad person.

 - Lady in Red: Subverted with Anne of Cleves, who is historically seen as the ugly one.

 - Lady-In-Waiting: the queens are backed by a four-woman band, who are named after the queens' historical ladies-in-waiting: